Generalized beta distribution

-In probability and statistics, the generalized beta distribution is a continuous probability distribution with four shape parameters (however it's customary to make explicit the scale parameter as a fifth parameter, while the location parameter is usually left implicit), including more than thirty named distributions as limiting or special cases.
-It has been used in the modeling of income distribution, stock returns, as well as in regression analysis.
+In probability and statistics, the generalized beta distribution is a continuous probability distribution with four shape parameters, including more than thirty named distributions as limiting or special cases.
+A fifth parameter for scaling is sometimes included, while a sixth parameter for location is customarily left implicit and excluded from the characterization.
+The distribution has been used in the modeling of income distribution, stock returns, as well as in regression analysis.
 The exponential generalized beta (EGB) distribution follows directly from the GB and generalizes other common distributions.

 Definition

-A generalized beta random variable, Y, is defined by the following probability density function:
+A generalized beta random variable, Y, is defined by the following probability density function (pdf):